Robbie Grossman Player Props: Rangers vs. Royals

-On Monday, Robbie Grossman (on the back of going 1-for-3 with an RBI) and the Texas Rangers play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 7:40 PM ET.
+After going 1-for-4 in his most recent game, Robbie Grossman and the Texas Rangers face the Kansas City Royals (who will start Brad Keller) at 7:40 PM ET on Tuesday.

-In his previous appearance, he went 1-for-3 with an RBI against the Astros.
+In his previous game he had a one-hit performance (1-for-4) against the Royals.

 Robbie Grossman Game Info & Props vs. the Royals